-MANHATTAN (CN) – With President Donald Trump denying that he ever met her, the journalist who says he raped her two decades ago in the dressing room of Bergdorf Goodman brought a federal complaint Monday for defamation.
+MANHATTAN (CN) - With President Donald Trump denying that he ever met her, the journalist who says he raped her two decades ago in the dressing room of Bergdorf Goodman brought a civil complaint Monday for defamation.

 “I am filing this lawsuit for every woman who’s been pinched, prodded, cornered, felt-up, pushed against a wall, grabbed, groped, assaulted, and has spoken up only to be shamed, demeaned, disgraced, passed over for promotion, fired, and forgotten,” E. Jean Carroll, a 75-year-old advice columnist for Elle Magazine, said in a statement this morning.